From Conflict to Consensus: Boosting Medical Reasoning via Multi-Round Agentic RAG: Experiments

 \section{Experiments}

 In this section, we present a comprehensive evaluation of MA-RAG on a diverse set of seven medical reasoning benchmarks, aiming to answer the following research questions: \begin{itemize}[itemsep=0em, leftmargin=1.25em] \item Can MA-RAG achieve consistent superiority on diverse benchmarks compared to competitive test-time scaling and RAG baselines?
-(Sec.~\ref{sec:main_results})

-\item Can conflict-guided retrieval pinpoint knowledge gaps to rectify inconsistencies, and can ranking-based context optimization enhance in-context learning?
-(Sec.~\ref{sec:ablation})
+(Sec.~\ref{sec:main_results}) \item Can conflict-guided retrieval pinpoint knowledge gaps to rectify inconsistencies, and can ranking-based context optimization enhance in-context learning?
+(Sec.~\ref{sec:ablation}) \item Can MA-RAG steer efficient test-time scaling w.r.t. refinement rounds $T$, candidate numbers $N$ (Sec.~\ref{sec:tts}), and backbone model capabilities?
+(Sec.~\ref{sec:scalability}) \item How does MA-RAG compare against competitive baselines in terms of end-to-end inference efficiency?
+(Sec.~\ref{sec:efficiency}) \end{itemize}